miklevin/MikeLev.in/_posts/2025-07-14-ai-voice-synthesis-binary-search-debugging.md

 And now what gets streamed to the Web UI is decoupled with what gets spoken to the user through voice synthesis.

-We could type one thing and say another, haha!
-And I don't have to worry about how it's going to say *square bracket* and stuff, haha!
+We could type one thing and say another, ahaha!
+And I don't have to worry about how it's going to say *square bracket* and stuff, ahaha!

 So all I have to do now is ask Claude to... to... to...